-Everyday Use: This is harder than a steel kitchen knife.
-It is significantly less likely to chip than marble or granite during daily use.
+7 on Mohs Scale (Harder than glass) Everyday Use: This is harder than a steel kitchen knife, making it an excellent choice for countertop installation.
+It is significantly less likely to chip than marble or granite during daily use, ensuring durability in your kitchen.

-Everyday Use: Unlike marble, true quartzite is chemically resistant.
-This means it won't "etch" or lose its shine if you spill lemon juice, wine, or vinegar on it.
+Highly resistant to acids such as lemon and wine, true quartzite is an excellent choice for countertop installation.
+Unlike marble, quartzite is chemically resistant, meaning it won't etch or lose its shine if you accidentally spill lemon juice, wine, or vinegar on it.

-Everyday Use: Marble is a softer, "calcite" stone.
-It is more prone to chipping on edges and can be scratched by metal utensils or heavy pots.
+Hardness: 3 to 5 on Mohs Scale.
+Everyday Use: Marble, a softer calcite stone, is commonly used in countertop installation.
+It is more prone to chipping on edges and can be scratched by metal utensils or heavy pots, especially when compared to harder options like quartzite.

 Stain Resistance: Low/Porous